mepiphany/PMtool/progress.md

 3. deleting discussion using AJAX9(*c*)
 4. Make creating comments for discussions use AJAX so that the page doesn't reload(*c*)
 5. Displaying error messages on top of the comment-form(*c*)
-6. Make deleting a comment use AJAX
+6. Make deleting a comment use AJAX(*c*)

+2016-March-04
+1. implement mailers and delayed-job